Canadian Biosafety Guideline - Containment Level 1: Physical Design and Operational Practices

 Section 3.4.5

-Animal work areas, PM rooms, and associated corridors, when present, are decontaminated routinely and when grossly contaminated.
+Animal work areas, including PM rooms and associated corridors, when present, are decontaminated at a frequency determined by an LRA, and when grossly contaminated.

-It is important to note that the definitions provided in this glossary may differ from universally accepted definitions or those published in the CBS and the CBH.
-Terms identified with an asterisk (*) have been specifically adapted from the CBS and the CBH definitions for use within the context of this guideline.
+It is important to note that the definitions provided in this glossary may differ from universally accepted definitions or those published in the CBS.
+Terms identified with an asterisk (*) have been specifically adapted from the CBS definitions for use within the context of the Canadian Biosafety Guideline – Containment Level 1: Physical Design and Operational Practices.

 Accident